kchoover14/RyukyuResilience/README.md

 # RyukyuResilience

 ## START HERE
-The About-the-Study.md markdown file provides a summary of the project with code chunk at the end (also see Scripts for code).
+A PDF summary of the project can be found here: https://rpubs.com/kchoover14/RyukyuResilience

 ## R SCRIPTS
 ### The scripts contain the full code used in the study (includes code not found in markdown).